fmartin1/packing-service-design-patterns/README.md

-# packing-service-design-patterns
+# ns.javaschool.designpatterns.packing-service-design-patterns
 Object oriented programming + design patterns
 Part 2/2
-Refer to https://github.com/grunger94/packing-service-oop to get in context with the intention of the exercise
+Refer to https://github.com/grunger94/ns.javaschool.designpatterns.packing-service-oop to get in context with the intention of the exercise